Code-Institute-Submissions/Quizzard-Trivia/README.md

 ---
 # Credit
 * **code**
-  * For my instruction pop up box I have taken inspiration from a YouTuber channel called Coding Nepal.
+  * For my instruction pop up box for my quiz game, I have taken inspiration from a YouTuber channel called Coding Nepal.
   Coding referenced on this video was partially used but amended to my own needs for my own application.
   [View ](https://www.youtube.com/watch?v=OkJYtw1mPeU&list=PL96xVQjLpfmVlCPuER2Ip1FTiuVpHQvYM&index=43)